shubh-srivastava/IP_protection_Cryptography/README.md

 - C++17 compatible compiler (GCC / Clang / MSVC)
 - Standard C++ library

+### Single step Method
+* If you have a compatible compiler, you can simply download the " ./zkp_blockchain " file and run it from terminal.

+(Windows will probably raise a warning for non-trusted sources, you can ignore it.)

 ### Compilation
 ```bash
 g++ main.cpp blockchain.cpp crypto.cpp user.cpp -o zkp_blockchain